niplav/site/notes.md

 is \$2400".

-[Stacey 2020](https://www.verywellhealth.com/how-much-does-a-vasectomy-cost-906900 "The Cost of a Vasectomy") states that "In the United States, a vasectomy costs between \$300 to
+[Stacey 2020](https://www.verywellhealth.com/how-much-does-a-vasectomy-cost-906900 "The Cost of a Vasectomy") (please take a second to note the slight nominative determinism) states that "In the United States, a vasectomy costs between \$300 to \$3000".
-\$3000".
 To make the calculation easier, I will assume that a vasectomy costs \$1000.

 Assuming that sperm would be frozen for 25 years, while child support lasts for around 18 years, that would give a cost of